DFINITY-Education/distributed-systems/module-1.md

 ### Canister Calls

-As we've previously discussed in other DFINITY Education resources, there are two distinct types of canister calls: query and update requests. **Query requests**, used only to access a canister's current state, don't go though the consensus algorithm and are therefore quite fast. **Update requests**, used to change the state of a canister, are processed through the consensus algorithm.
+As we've previously discussed in other DFINITY Education resources, there are two distinct types of canister calls: query and update requests. **Query requests**, used only to access a canister's current state, don't go through the consensus algorithm and are therefore quite fast. **Update requests**, used to change the state of a canister, are processed through the consensus algorithm.
 As a result, replicas on different nodes must communicate with each other before the update is fully processed, making update calls take orders of magnitude longer than queries.

 ## Distributed Time